openvm-org/openvm/docs/specs/db/design.md

 We will use existing database planners to generate the logical plan for the query, making sure that the logical plan generation does **not** depend on the concrete values in the logical input tables.
 Hence the logical plan should only depend on the logical table schemas and the query itself.

-For each logical operation `Op_l` (of which there is a finite list), we define a **dataframe operation** `Op_c` with the same input/output format as the logical operation but where the logical tables are replaced by page directories.
+For each logical operation `Op_l` (of which there is a finite list), we define a **table operation** `Op_c` with the same input/output format as the logical operation but where the logical tables are replaced by page directories.
 The statement of `Op_c` is of the form:

-- Given committed dataframes `t_1, ..., t_n` and `query_input_values`, there is output committed dataframe `t_out` such that the logical tables represented by `t_out` equals `Op_l` applied to the logical tables represented by `t_1, ..., t_n`, and the application of `Op_c` to `page_dir(t_1), ..., page_dir(t_n); query_input_values` results in `page_dir(t_out)`.
+- Given committed tables `t_1, ..., t_n` and `query_input_values`, there is output committed table `t_out` such that the logical tables represented by `t_out` equals `Op_l` applied to the logical tables represented by `t_1, ..., t_n`, and the application of `Op_c` to `page_dir(t_1), ..., page_dir(t_n); query_input_values` results in `page_dir(t_out)`.

-We claim, with proof by construction, that each logical operation (among a list of the common logical plan operations in a typical database) has a corresponding dataframe operation.
+We claim, with proof by construction, that each logical operation (among a list of the common logical plan operations in a typical database) has a corresponding table operation.

-More specifically, we define a dataframe operation to mean a function in a **Database VM** where the input and output page directories are read/written as arrays of page commitments in the VM's memory.
+More specifically, we define a table operation to mean a function in a **Database VM** where the input and output page directories are read/written as arrays of page commitments in the VM's memory.
 These arrays are treated as having _variable length_, so they are stored on the heap in memory.
 The `query_input_values` is passed as a struct allocated on the memory heap.
 The Database VM will be a VM created using the [Modular VM framework](../vm/README.md) with continuations enabled.

-We construct the dataframe operation for a logical operation as follows:
+We construct the table operation for a logical operation as follows:

 The Database VM will have special opcodes, which we call page-level **execution opcodes**, which operate on committed pages.
 This means the opcodes take the form

-- Given input committed pages `p_1, ..., p_n`, there exists output commited pages `q_1, ..., q_m` such that the opcode execution on `page_commit(p_1), ..., page_commit(p_n)` results in `page_commit(q_1), ..., page_commit(q_m)` and the physical pages underlying `q_i`s equals the output of execution of a physical page operation (e.g., `Filter`) on the physical pages underlying `p_i`s.
-Note that unlike dataframe operations, execution opcodes can have multiple output pages.
+- Given input committed pages `p_1, ..., p_n`, there exists output commited pages `q_1, ..., q_m` such that the opcode execution on `page_commit(p_1), ..., page_commit(p_n)` results in `page_commit(q_1), ..., page_commit(q_m)` and the cryptographic pages underlying `q_i`s equals the output of execution of a cryptographic page operation (e.g., `Filter`) on the cryptographic pages underlying `p_i`s.
+Note that unlike table operations, execution opcodes can have multiple output pages.

-An execution opcode's spec depends on the physical page operation and the physical schema of each input page.
+An execution opcode's spec depends on the cryptographic page operation and the cryptographic schema of each input page.
 The spec will _not_ depend on the concrete values in the input pages.
 The spec should also not depend on the height of the page, unless otherwise specified.

-We claim there is a finite number of classes of physical page operations such that each dataframe operations can be written as a function using a finite set of execution opcodes from these classes.
+We claim there is a finite number of classes of cryptographic page operations such that each table operations can be written as a function using a finite set of execution opcodes from these classes.
-Here by a class of physical page operations we mean an infinite collection of page operations that can all be described with the same spec (e.g., `Filter` on predicate) but with concrete instances of the operation depending on the physical schemas of the input pages as well as other parameters (e.g., the physical column indices to filter on). <!--TODO[jpw] more precise definition-->
+Here by a class of cryptographic page operations we mean an infinite collection of page operations that can all be described with the same spec (e.g., `Filter` on predicate) but with concrete instances of the operation depending on the cryptographic schemas of the input pages as well as other parameters (e.g., the cryptographic column indices to filter on). <!--TODO[jpw] more precise definition-->

 #### Example: Filter

-The dataframe operation for filter with a fixed predicate has query input value that defines the predicate condition, and the dataframe operation requires two execution opcodes: `Filter` and `Merge`.
+The table operation for filter with a fixed predicate has query input value that defines the predicate condition, and the table operation requires two execution opcodes: `Filter` and `Merge`.

-The dataframe operation first loops through the input page directory and calls `Filter` opcode on each page commitment in the directory.
+The table operation first loops through the input page directory and calls `Filter` opcode on each page commitment in the directory.
 This outputs a page directory of the same length where the output pages can be under-allocated.
-Then the dataframe operation calls the `Merge` opcode multiple times to reduce the page directory to a possibly smaller length where output pages are near full allocation.
+Then the table operation calls the `Merge` opcode multiple times to reduce the page directory to a possibly smaller length where output pages are near full allocation.

 ### Database VM Proving

-We describe how to prove the execution of a dataframe operation in such a VM using a STARK-aggregation framework.
+We describe how to prove the execution of a table operation in such a VM using a STARK-aggregation framework.

 #### Execution Opcode STARKs

-For each execution opcode, we generate a multi-trace STARK with logup interactions that proves the execution of the physical page operation on materialized physical pages.
-When `page_commit` is via the LDE Merkle tree, the physical pages are materialized as partitioned traces (alias for cached traces, but we will see below we may not necessarily cache them), and the page commitments
+For each execution opcode, we generate a multi-trace STARK with logup interactions that proves the execution of the cryptographic page operation on materialized cryptographic pages.
+When `page_commit` is via the LDE Merkle tree, the cryptographic pages are materialized as partitioned traces (alias for cached traces, but we will see below we may not necessarily cache them), and the page commitments
 (but not the pages themselves!) are contained in the proof of the STARK.
 In general, the requirement on the STARK is that the proof of the STARK contains the page commitments of all input and output committed pages -- these may be contained in the public values or the proof commitments.

-Our notion of _class_ of physical page operations corresponds directly to a class of STARKs that we can implement in a uniform way at the software engineering level.
+Our notion of _class_ of cryptographic page operations corresponds directly to a class of STARKs that we can implement in a uniform way at the software engineering level.

 For each concrete instance of an execution opcode, the verifying key of the STARK becomes a unique identifier for the execution opcode.
-The verifying key embeds the spec of the execution opcode, including the physical schemas of the input and output pages.
+The verifying key embeds the spec of the execution opcode, including the cryptographic schemas of the input and output pages.

-#### Dataframe Operation via Aggregation
+#### Table Operation via Aggregation

 Our Database VM will contain all opcodes needed for STARK aggregation.
 In other words, _the Database VM will be an instance of an Aggregation VM with continuations enabled_.